deflex-fi/deflex-referrer-treasury/README.md

 ## Methods

-### Registering an escrow account: `Referrer_register_escrow`
+### Registering an escrow account: `register_escrow`

 Registers an escrow account that collects commissions for a referrer.
 A referrer can have at most one escrow account.

 Parameters:
-1. `referrer_address`: the address of the referrer account
+1. `referrer_address`: the address of the referrer account that is escrow is linked to.

+Box references:
+- `(0x00, referrer_address)`
+- `(0x01, escrow_address)`

+Required network fees: `2 * minfee`
+- `1 * minfee` microALGO for the call itself
+- `1 * minfee` to send 0.057 ALGO to the app account

 Notes:
 - This function must be called from the escrow account
-- The escrow account rekeys itself to the app account
+- The escrow account must rekey itself to the app account
 - The escrow account must contain at least 0.157 ALGO, 0.057 of which are sent to the app account to cover for the MBR increase due to the boxes

+### Claiming commissions: `claim`

+This claims a referrer's commissions from her escrow account and transfers them to a referrer account.

+The assets for which the commissions are claimed need to be specified in the transaction's foreign assets array.
+To claim ALGO, specify `0` in the foreign assets array.

+Parameters:
+1. `referrer`: the referrer's account that receives the commissions
+2. `escrow`: the referrer's escrow account that holds the commissions

+Box references:
+- `(0x00, referrer_address)`

-Required network fees: `2 * minfee`
+Required network fees: `minfee * (1 + len(foreign_assets))`
 - `1 * minfee` microALGO for the call itself
+- `len(foreign_assets) * minfee` to send the commission to the referrer

+Notes:
+- This function can be invoked by anyone, but only allows to send funds from a escrow to its linked referrer.
+- We thought about allowing only the referrer to claim its fees, but if the referrer is, e.g., a smart-contract governed by a DAO it may not be able to issue the necessary transactions.

+### Opting an escrow into assets: `opt_escrow_into_assets`

+This opts an escrow account into the assets that are specified in the transaction's foreign assets array

+The transaction must be preceded by a payment transaction that covers the minimum balance increase for the assets that are opted in (100'000 microALGO per asset).
+For instance, if the user wants to opt into five assets, there must be a payment transaction that sends 500'000 microALGO to the app account.

+If the user provides assets that the app has already opted into previously, then the user is immediately sent back the locked ALGO for that.
+For instance, assume the escrow is opted into assets A1 and A2.
+Now the user calls `opt_escrow_into_assets(e, [A2,A3,A4,A1])` and provides a payment of 400'000 microALGO.
+Then the app sends back 200'000 microALGO since assets A1 and A2 are already opted in.

+Parameters:
+1. `escrow`: the escrow account that is to be opted into the assets

+Required network fees: `minfee * (1 + len(foreign_assets))`
+- `1 * minfee` microALGO for the call itself
-- `1 * minfee` to send 0.057 ALGO to the app account
+- `len(foreign_assets) * minfee` to send the commission to the referrer

+### Getting a referrer's escrow address: `get_escrow_by_referrer`

+Return a referrer's registered escrow address (and the zero-address if none exists).

+Parameters:
+1. `referrer`: the referrer's address

 Box references:
 - `(0x00, referrer_address)`

+Required network fees: `1 * minfee`

+### Getting an escrow's linked referrer address: `get_referrer_by_escrow`

+Return the referrer address that's linked to the provided escrow (and the zero-address if none exists).

+Parameters:
+1. `escrow`: the escrow's address

+Box references:
 - `(0x01, escrow_address)`

-### Claiming commissions: `Referrer_claim`

-This claims a referrer's commissions from her escrow account and transfers them to a beneficiary account.

-Parameters:
-1. `escrow`: the escrow account that holds the commissions
-2. `beneficiary`: the beneficiary account that receives the commissions
-3. `beneficiary`: the asset for which the commissions are claimed (0 if ALGO)
-4. `amount`: the amount that is claimed (0 to claim all)

-Required network fees: `2 * minfee`
+Required network fees: `1 * minfee`
-- `1 * minfee` microALGO for the call itself
-- `1 * minfee` to send the commission to the beneficiary

-Notes:
-- This function must be called by the referrer

 ## Transaction Groups

+### Registering an escrow

+1. Payment _(to increase the minimum balance of the limit-order app)_
+   1. Sender: Any Account
+   2. Receiver: Escrow account
+   3. Amount: `157_000` (MBR for account and box storage)
+2. Application _(to initialize the app)_
+   1. ID: Referrer Treasury App
+   2. Method: `register_escrow`
+   3. Sender: Escrow account
+   4. Args: [Referrer address]
+   5. On Complete: NoOp
+   6. Rekey to: Referrer Treasury App